-The furnace may condense as much as a $4\frac{1}{2}$ pounds of water per hour (approximately 2 imperial quarts, $2\frac{1}{2}$ U.S. quarts or $2\frac{1}{4}$ liters).
+The furnace may condense as much as 4-1/2 pounds of water per hour (approximately 2 imperial quarts, 2-1/2 U.S. quarts or 2-1/4 liters).
 It is necessary to make provisions for draining the condensate away.
 The furnace is supplied with a drain trap assembly.
-See Figures 16-18 for possible locations of the drain trap.
+See Figures 16 for possible locations of the drain trap.

-Affix the condensate trap assembly to the interior of the side panel in the blower compartment for upflow positions.
-For horizontal positions affix the condensate trap assembly to the exterior side panels.
+Affix the condensate trap assembly to the interior of the side panel in the blower compartment.